istio/istio.io/content/en/blog/2022/egress-policies/index.md

 And the policies:

-For the `sleep-yahoo` svc SA principal on the `otherns` ns to block outbound traffic to google matching the sni host:
+For the `sleep-yahoo` svc SA principal on the `otherns` ns to block outbound traffic to google matching the SNI host:

 {{< text yaml >}}
 apiVersion: security.istio.io/v1beta1